 Create a yard that is a haven for your family and more friendly to the environment.
-Try some of these alternatives for more eco-friendly lawn care and enjoy your outdoor space all summer long.
+Try some of these more eco-friendly lawn alternatives and enjoy your outdoor space all season long.

-This post is sponsored by instead.
+This post was sponsored by instead and contains affiliate links.
 All opinions are my own.

 At 7 am on a Saturday morning, my older son stands next to our bed and asks my husband to pitch him batting practice or throw the football with him in our front yard.
 While I’m half asleep, my husband rolls out of bed and gets ready to play several hours of sports with our boys in our yard, just like we planned.

 Seven years ago, we purchased our home with its large, flat front lawn specifically to enjoy endless hours of sports and games with our boys.
 My husband and the boys use our lawn almost daily for baseball, soccer, football, golf, and more.
 We love having a lawn for play, and we also love the planet.